supercam19/SMAPI-Profile-Manager/README.md

 ## Setup
 1. Download the [latest release](https://github.com/supercam19/SMAPI-Profile-Manager/releases/latest) of the profile manager
-2. Extract the .zip file on your computer

 You can run the .exe file directly to use the profile manager, or if you want to open it through Steam, complete the following steps:
-1. In your Steam library, go to Stardew Valley
+2. In your Steam library, go to Stardew Valley
-2. Press on the gear icon and click on properties
+3. Press on the gear icon and click on properties
-3. Under launch options, enter the following:<br>
+4. Under launch options, enter the following:<br>
-`"<path\to\profile\manager>\main.exe" %command%`</br>
+`"<path\to\profile\manager>\SMAPI Profile Manager.exe" %command%`</br>
 Where <path\to\profile\manager> is the path to the folder of the profile manager you previously downloaded
-4. You're done!
+5. You're done!
 Just launch the game normally through steam and the profile manager will pop up.

 ## How to use
 The profile manager is a very simple program that does most of the work for you.
 When you open the program for the first time, you can add a profile using the blue `+` button in the top right.